Welcome to the Harrison Family History blog.

 - James Francis (April 8, 1888 - 1948) m.
 Helen Teresa SANDFORD (1889-1975)

 - William Joseph (October 3, 1890 - April 19, 1931) According to the 1911 census Bill was a linesman employed by the Hydro-Electric Power Commission of Ontario.
 According to his death registration record, William was listed as a Market Gardener.
 He died in St. Michael's Hospital on April 19, 1931 of tuberculosis meningitis, an inflammation of the brain.
-His sister told me that this was a result of infection after he had a number of teeth extracted.
+His sister told me that this was a result of an infection that developed after he had a number of teeth extracted.
 He never married.
 He is buried in Mount Peace Cemetery in Mississauga.

 - Bridget (1892-?)